lynnfaraday/aresmush.com/fs3/fs3-3/chargen.md

 <a name="unskilled"/>

-### Everyman vs. Unskilled
+### Everyman vs. Incapable

-The 'Everyman' rating covers the average layperson's ability.
-Even for a specialty skill like medicine or piloting, that's going to mean _some_ amount of knowledge.
-Someone with Everyman piloting probably knows to pull back on the stick to make the plane go up.
-Everyman medicine means knowing to put ice on a bruise and how much aspirin to take.

-Unskilled is when you're really hopeless - worse that average.
-For example, in the 100 universe there are people from a space station interacting with people from a post-apocalyptic Earth.
-The Grounders know nothing about technology, so it would make sense for them to have Unskilled in tech skills and firearms.
-Similarly, most of the Arkers from the space station are Unskilled in Earth-based survival skills.

-Most settings will not need to distinguish between Unskilled and Everyman.
+The 'Everyman' rating covers the knowledge/ability of the **Average Adult Layperson** in the game world.
+They don't have any specific training, but they still have _some_ amount of knowledge.

+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  In a modern setting, the 'average adult layperson' has attended high school, can drive, can use a computer and other basic technology, etc.  If you're in a different theme, it's important for the game admin to set a baseline for what 'Everyman' represents.

+* Everyman Piloting:  You know that pulling back on the stick makes the plane go up.
+You *might* have a chance of being talked through a landing over the radio without killing everyone.
+* Everyman Medicine: You know to put ice on a bruise and pressure to stop bleeding.
+You know common medications, like aspirin.
+You've seen CPR in the movies enough to be talked through it by a 911 dispatcher.
+* Everyman Athletics: You can run and jump and climb and throw a ball.
+You probably played some little league or intramural sports when you were younger.
+* Everyman Firearms:  You know how to point and shoot a gun.
+You might even remember to take the safety off.

+'Incapable', on the other hand, is a special rating reserved for someone who knows **far less** than the average layperson.
+Typically you will only encounter this disparity on games that have mixed tech levels, significant cultural differences, or skills that require some special prerequisite to even learn.
+For example:

+* In Star Trek, a character from a primitive planet might have 'Incapable' for many modern skills, like guns and computers.
+* In Star Wars, a non-jedi might have 'Incapable' for force-related skills.
+* In a medieval setting, a commoner might have 'Incapable' in courtly skills like politics or religion.

 ### Specialties

 Some Action Skills are so broad that you need to pick a specialty.
 For instance, your paramedic's "Medicine" skill might be really good, but it doesn't cover brain surgery.

-If you take a specialized ability higher than Fair, you must choose a specialty.
+If you take a specialized ability higher than **Fair**, you must choose a specialty.
+Ratings below Fair do not have a specialty, because the foundations of things like piloting and medicine are the same no matter the specialty.

 ### Buying Action Skills